rammishr/Docker/README.md

   + It uses containers to isolate your application and its dependencies from the underlying system.
   + This makes it easy to deploy your application on different computers without worrying about compatibility issues.

-- What is behind docker!
-  + Docker uses containerization technology to create isolated environments for running applications.
-    * LXC ( Linux Container)  libcontainer  aapC  runC
-  + Under the hood, Docker uses a combination of Linux kernel features, such as namespaces and cgroups
-    * Namespaces create private views ( process tree, mounts, network, users, IPC)
-    * cgroups provide resource management capability for these views.
-  + Docker also uses a layered filesystem where each layer represents a change to the filesystem, to efficiently manage and store Docker images.
-    * OverlayFS, AUFs, ZFS, etc
-    * unionfs-fuse

 ## Run a Container

 - docker container run hello-world